dotnet/csharplang/proposals/improved-definite-assignment.md

 As in the definite assignment rules linked above, we refer to a given initially unassigned variable as *v*.

 We introduce the concept of "directly contains".
-An expression *E* is said to "directly contain" a subexpression *E<sub>1</sub>* if it is not subject to a [user-defined implicit conversion](../spec/conversions.md#user-defined-implicit-conversions), and one of the following conditions holds:
+An expression *E* is said to "directly contain" a subexpression *E<sub>1</sub>* if it is not subject to a non-lifted [user-defined conversion](../spec/conversions.md#user-defined-conversions), and one of the following conditions holds:
 - *E* is *E<sub>1</sub>*.
 For example, `a?.b()` directly contains the expression `a?.b()`.
 - If *E* is a parenthesized expression `(E2)`, and *E<sub>2</sub>* directly contains *E<sub>1</sub>*.
 - If *E* is a null-forgiving operator expression `E2!`, and *E<sub>2</sub>* directly contains *E<sub>1</sub>*.
+- If *E* is a cast expression `(T)E1`, and the cast does not subject `E1` to a non-lifted user-defined conversion.

 For an expression *E* of the form `primary_expression null_conditional_operations`, let *E<sub>0</sub>* be the expression obtained by textually removing the leading ? from each of the *null_conditional_operations* of *E* that have one, as in the linked specification above.